imjoseangel/microservice-arquitecture/README.md

 For example, a custom resource could define the desirable state of a new server instance as some amount of load capability based on its physical resources.The Operator would then adjust the configuration until new instances reached these standards.

-Creating an Ansible Operator:
+To create an Ansible Operator run:

-As simple as:

 ```bash
 operator-sdk init --plugins=ansible --domain example.com
 ```

-We will create the API:
+Create the API:

 ```bash
 operator-sdk create api --group myapp --version v1alpha1 --kind MyApp --generate-role
 ```

-One of the most important files here is the `watches.yml` file.
+Review the `watches.yml` file as an important part of the process.
 Reference [here](https://sdk.operatorframework.io/docs/building-operators/ansible/reference/watches/)

-For the logic, we will just configure the Ansible Role:
+For the logic, just configure the Ansible Role:

 ```yaml
 - name: start myapp